@svelte-put/shortcut

 Set trigger.modifier

-to one of the modifier strings (ctrl
+to one of the modifiers (ctrl

 , meta